Charles Albert of Sardinia: Spanish Expedition

 Charles Albert in the assault on Trocadero.
 From a miniature donated by King Charles X of France.

 At the beginning of 1823, Duke Louis Antoine, Duke of Angoulême assumed command of the French expeditionary force which the European powers had entrusted with the task of suppressing the liberal revolution in Spain and restoring King Ferdinand VII to the Spanish throne after he had been captured by Spanish revolutionaries in Cádiz.
 Charles Albert wished to demonstrate his penitence and therefore asked to be part of the contingent.
 He wrote to Charles Felix on this subject for the first time on 20 February 1823, but only received permission to depart on 26 April.

 On 2 May, Charles Albert embarked on the Sardinian frigate Commercio at Livorno, which arrived in Marseille on 7 May.
 The next day, Charles Albert set out, arriving in Boceguillas on the 18th.
 By the time he arrived there, he had been assigned to the division of the French General Étienne de Bordesoulle. on the 24th, he arrived at Madrid, where he remained until 2 June, and then he set out for the south.
 At a clash with the enemy during the crossing of the Sierra Morena, he demonstrated courage and the French made him a member of the Legion of Honour.
 He proceeded to Córdoba, Utrera, Jerez de los Caballeros and El Puerto de Santa María, where he waited for the order to attack the fortress of Cádiz, the Trocadero, which was the last remaining refuge of the Spanish constitutional government.

 At the end of August 1823, with the French fleet aiding from the sea, the troops launched an assault on the Trocadero.
 Charles Albert fought at the head of the troops crossing the canal—the sole point of entry to the fortress.
-He plunged into the water holding the flag of the 6th regiment of the royal guards, forded the canal and leapt into the enemy trenches.
+He plunged into the water holding the flag of the 6th regiment of the Royal Guard, forded the canal and leapt into the enemy trenches.
 He sought to prevent the enemy prisoners from being killed, and the French soldiers gave him the epaulettes of an officer killed in the assault, so that he might be distinguished from a regular grenadier.

 Charles Albert remained at his post until nightfall, and the next day he was among the first to break into Trocadero.
 King Ferdinand VII and queen Maria Josepha, his cousin, were freed and embraced him in joy at seeing him.
 On 2 September there was a grand military parade, after which the Duc d'Angoulême decorated Charles Albert with the Cross of the Order of Saint Louis.